 “Landlords are required to comply with the Fair Housing Act, the federal law that has banned housing discrimination for the last 50 years,” she said.

-In the California sexual harassment in housing case HUD said:
+In the California case HUD said:

 - A California landlord made repeated unwanted sexual advances towards a male tenant with a mental disability and ultimately evicted him for refusing the advances.
 The landlord agreed to pay the tenant $12,000 and attend fair housing training.